tanyaweaver/python-dev-accelerator/_sources/lectures/jenkins.txt

     [master *=]
     heffalump:fizzbuzz cewing$ pip freeze > requirements.txt

-The ``freeze`` subcommand to pip will dump out a list of all the packages installed in a given environment, **with the specific versions currently installed**.
+The ``freeze`` subcommand to pip will dump out a list of all the packages installed in a given environment.
+Moreover, it will include information about **the specific versions currently installed**.

 This is good, explicit is better than implicit.
 Especially when it comes to software versions.
 When you have a set of packages that work together properly it is **always** a good idea to record *exactly* the combination you have so that you can repeat it.

 Running Your CI Tests
 ---------------------

 Now that you have all the pieces in place, you should be ready to roll.
 Add the two new files you've created to your fizzbuzz repository.
-Then commit and push
+Then commit and push them:
-them:

 .. code-block:: bash